EmergingThreats/bro/README.md

 2>&1
 ````

+#####Restart Bro

-5. Restart Bro: After Bro knows the intel file exists and loads it, updates of the intel files will be processed
+After Bro knows the intel file exists and loads it, updates of the intel files will be processed
 by bro automatically.
 Execute the following commands:

 ````